nextcloud/gallery/README.md

 ## Supporting the development

-There are many ways in which you can help make Gallery+ a better product
+There are many ways in which you can help make Gallery a better product

 * Report bugs (see below)
 * Provide patches for both [`owncloud/core`](https://github.com/owncloud/core) and the app